Pão de Açúcar (Sugarloaf Mountain) stands 1,299 ft / 396 m tall at the eastern edge of Rio de Janeiro and is one of the city's most iconic landmarks.

 If you're committed, you can walk here from elsewhere in Zona Sul.
 If walking isn't your thing, then you can also get here via bus, car, or taxi.
 The closest metro stop to Pão de Açúcar is Botafogo (1.3 mi / 2.1 km away).

 Once inside the park, follow the path until it ends (~.75 mi / 1.25 km) where you will find a large concrete pillar; this is where the real trail begins.

-The trailhead isn’t really marked, except by an informational sign warning of the dangers of climbing in this area and a sign in Portuguese that says, “Dangerous trail with risk of death.
-Do not use without the company of and experienced guide.”
+The trailhead isn't really marked, except by an informational sign warning of the dangers of climbing in this area and a sign in Portuguese that says, “Dangerous trail with risk of death.
+Do not use without the company of an experienced guide.”

 Sounds like fun.

 Sneak around the left of the pillar to find the trail hidden behind.

 NOTE: This track is generally considered a climb and not a hike.
 There is a fair amount of scrambling up exposed rock faces (you slip and fall, you die) and a section of trail that requires you to climb a 20-meter vertical section of rock (Costão do Pão de Açúcar).
 Most people use ropes and climbing gear to reach the summit (you probably should too).

 If you skipped that section above because you think you're too good to read notes, then I suggest you go back and read it before attempting this hike.